RemyPaulJr/notes/Apache Airflow.md

 ### What is Apache Airflow?

 Apache Airflow is an open-source workflow orchestration platform that helps you schedule, monitor and manage complex data pipelines.
-Like a sop
+Like a sophisticated cron job scheduler.

-**Key Features:**
+**Key concepts**:
-- **Workflow Management**: Define workflows as code using Python
+•  **DAG** (Directed Acyclic Graph): A collection of tasks with dependencies
-- **Scheduling**: Built-in scheduler for running tasks at specified intervals
+•  **Tasks**: Individual units of work (like running a Python script, SQL query, or API call)
-- **Monitoring**: Web-based UI for monitoring pipeline execution
+•  **Operators**: Templates for tasks (PythonOperator, BashOperator, etc.)
-- **Extensibility**: Rich ecosystem of operators and hooks for various services
+•  **Scheduler**: Runs your DAGs on schedule
-- **Scalability**: Can handle complex, multi-step data pipelines
+•  Web UI: Visual interface to monitor and manage your pipelines

 ### Why am I using Airflow for this project?